cap-security-cartel/report-generator/source/audit_scope.md

 - **Cross-Chain Integration**: LayerZero OFT composer and zap functionality
 - **Storage Utilities**: Upgradeable storage patterns for all major components
 - **Interfaces**: Complete interface definitions for all protocol components

-The audit covered **112 contract files** across 10 major modules, including all related external dependencies and integrations.